a-code-ninja/acodeninja.github.io/_posts/2018-03-15-laravel-pwned-passwords-validator.md

 ## including in your project

-Using this validator is really easy, just use composer to install it
+Using this validator is really easy, check out the [Github Repo](https://github.com/acodeninja/laravel-pwned-passwords-validator) or just use composer to install it

 ```bash
 composer require acodeninja/laravel-pwned-passwords-validator